upperlinecode/flask-and-MongoDB/readme.md

 ### Initial setup

 We're going to start by downloading and opening a template that will get us going without too much setup.
+Feel free to skip this if you don't want to follow along.

 ```bash
 git clone https://github.com/upperlinecode/using-firebase-and-flask